PDLT-University-of-York/test-split-site/docs/other-tools/mentimeter/case-studies.md

 [Active and inclusive learning and teaching: A key role for Mentimeter classroom polling.](https://elearningyork.wpcomstaging.com/2022/02/21/active-and-inclusive-learning-and-teaching-post-pandemic-a-key-role-for-mentimeter-classroom-polling/)

 We are always keen to highlight and share effective practices with polling tools for learning and teaching.
-If you have examples you would like to share please contact Rob Shaw, Digital Education Adviser ([rob.shaw@york.ac.uk](mailto:rob.shaw@york.ac.uk)).
+If you have examples you would like to share please [contact us](mailto:vle-support@york.ac.uk).